tidyverse/dplyr/revdep/problems.md

 *   checking dependencies in R code ...
 NOTE
     ```
     Namespace in Imports field not imported from: ‘tibble’
       All declared Imports should be used.
     ```

+# scanstatistics

+Version: 1.0.0

+## In both

+*   checking installed package size ...
+NOTE
+    ```
+      installed size is  6.8Mb
+      sub-directories of 1Mb or more:
+        libs   6.3Mb
+    ```

+*   checking dependencies in R code ...
+NOTE
+    ```
+    Namespace in Imports field not imported from: ‘gamlss.dist’
+      All declared Imports should be used.
+    ```